HotPocketHPE/mhguide/README.md

 Bow is a mobile ranged weapon that can charge its attacks to strike at opportune moments.

+Power Coatings are a giant damage boost, so use them prudently!
+Try to hit the best hitzones with each shot, strike from Crit Distance, and use your highest charge level.

 ## Light Bowgun

 Light Bowgun is the nimbler of the Bowgun pair, with good mobility, fast sheathing speed, and Rapid Fire for increased ammo efficiency.
+Stay safe and on the move while laying down fire!

 Certain ammo types (depending on the Bowgun) can be rapid-fired, shooting 3 lesser-damaging shots for the ammo cost of one.
 This boosts ammo efficiency overall, but takes longer to shoot, so don't overcommit!